PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 ![First time network setup connection diagram and power](../../assets/companion_computer/holybro_pixhawk_jetson_baseboard/network_diagram.png)

-Connect the external monitor to the board's (Jetson) HDMI port and the Jetson to power via the XT-30 input.
+Connect the external monitor to the board's (Jetson) HDMI port, keyboard and mouse via spare USB ports, and the Jetson to power via the XT-30 input.
 Separately connect the Pixhawk power supply using either the USB-C (on the side of the FC) or the `Power1`/`Power2` ports next to the Jetson.

 ::: tip
 Pixhawk also has to be powered because the internal Ethernet switch on the board is not powered by XT30 connector.
 :::

-Connect the keyboard and mouse via spare USB ports.
 The external monitor should display the login screen.
 Enter the _username_ and _password_ you set when using the SDKManager to flash the Jetson.